What Are The Long Term Collateral Effects Of A DWI?

 Sometimes a plea may be the best way forward if it avoids more serious charges or results in some better outcome than might otherwise be available.
 But, before rushing into what appears to be the easy way out, people need to consider all the consequences.

-DUI/DWI defense attorney Richard Kodzis will explain how this information can help a client avoid conviction.
+Drunk Driving criminal defense attorney Richard Kodzis will explain how this information can help a client avoid conviction.
 Contact our office today for a free initial consultation.

 free initial consultation

 Attorney Kodzis offers anyone who has been arrested (and those who are seeking an attorney to represent another who has been arrested) a free initial meeting.
 He is also willing to make in-home, hospital and prison visits if clients cannot meet him at his office in Pasadena, Maryland.

 Physical Address: 8611 Fort Smallwood Road, Pasadena, MD 21122

 Mailing Address: P.O.
 Box 502 Millersville, MD 21108